naacl-org/naacl-2021-website/_pages/calls/industrytrack.md

 Papers highlighting interesting negative results related to real-world applications are welcome.

 ## Submission
-Papers submitted to NAACL-HLT 2019 industry track should follow [NAACL-HLT 2019 author guidelines](http://naacl2019.org/calls/) **{TODO:FIXLINK}**.
+Papers submitted to NAACL-HLT 2019 industry track should follow [NAACL-HLT 2019 author guidelines](http://naacl2019.org/calls/).

 - Similar to the research track, authors are required to register the title, author list, abstract and keywords by December 3, 2018.
 - Industry track papers should not exceed six (6) pages in length (excluding references).
-Accepted papers will be given one additional page of content (up to 7 pages) so that reviewers' comments can be taken into account.
+Accepted papers will be given one additional page of content (up to 7 pages) so that reviewers’ comments can be taken into account.
 - Industry papers will be presented orally or as posters as determined by the program committee.
 The decisions as to which papers will be presented orally and which as poster presentations will be based on the nature rather than the quality of the work.
 There will be no distinction in the proceedings between industry papers presented orally and those presented as posters.
-- Papers should be submitted electronically in PDF format via the [NAACL-HLT 2019 industry track online submission system](http://naacl2019.org/) **{TODO:FIXLINK}**.
+- Papers should be submitted electronically in PDF format via the NAACL-HLT 2019 industry track online submission system.

-**Note that all NAACL-HLT 2019 tracks will have the same submission deadline.** Submissions of identical or closely related work to multiple tracks will be treated as duplicate submissions.
+**Note that NAACL-HLT 2019 research and industry tracks will have the same submission deadline.** Submissions of identical or closely related work to multiple tracks will be rejected by all tracks.

 ### Reviewing criteria
 Submissions to the industry track should be relevant to real-world application focus of the track as described in this call for papers.
 Relevant papers that meet formatting requirements will be reviewed in a double-blind manner and will be assessed on the basis of their industry track relevance, contribution, clarity, completeness and novelty.